braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/Shopify_Features/shopify_catalogs.md

 {% alert note %}
 If you are selecting SKU as your catalog ID, make sure that all your products and variants in your store have a SKU set and they are unique.
-- If an item has a missing SKU, Braze cannot import that product into the catalog.
+- If an item has a missing SKU, Braze cannot sync that product into the catalog.
-- If you have more than one product with the same SKU, this can cause unexpected behavior, such as an error in the import, or result in product information being overridden unintentionally by the duplicate SKU.
+- If you have more than one product with the same SKU, this can cause unexpected behavior or result in product information being overridden unintentionally by the duplicate SKU.
 {% endalert %}

-### Step 3: Import in progress
+### Step 3: Sync in progress

-You will receive a dashboard notification, and your status will display as “In Progress” to indicate the initial import is starting.
-Note that the time it takes for the import to finish will depend on how many products and variants Braze will need to sync over from Shopify.
+You will receive a dashboard notification, and your status will display as “In Progress” to indicate the initial sync is starting.
+Note that the time it takes for the sync to finish will depend on how many products and variants Braze will need to sync over from Shopify.
 During this time, you can leave this page and wait for a dashboard notification or email to notify you when this is complete.

-Note that if your initial import exceeds your [catalog limit](https://www.braze.com/docs/user_guide/personalization_and_dynamic_content/catalogs/catalog/#limits), the import will stop syncing any more products.
-If you exceed the limit after the import is successful due to new products being added over time, the sync will no longer be active.
+Note that if your initial sync exceeds your [catalog limit](https://www.braze.com/docs/user_guide/personalization_and_dynamic_content/catalogs/catalog/#limits), Braze will stop syncing any more products.
+If you exceed the limit after the sync is successful due to new products being added over time, the sync will no longer be active.
 In both these cases, product updates from Shopify will no longer be reflected in Braze.
 Reach out to your account manager to consider upgrading your tier.

-### Step 4: Import completed
+### Step 4: Sync completed

-You will receive a dashboard notification and an email after the import has been completed.
-The Shopify partner page will also update the status under Shopify catalogs to “Syncing,” you can view your products by clicking the catalog name on the Shopify partner page.
+You will receive a dashboard notification and an email after the sync is successful.
+The Shopify partner page will also update the status under Shopify catalogs to “Syncing".
+You can view your products by clicking the catalog name on the Shopify partner page.

 Refer to [Catalogs additional use cases](https://www.braze.com/docs/user_guide/personalization_and_dynamic_content/catalogs/catalog/#additional-use-cases) to learn more about how to leverage catalog data to personalize your message.